TrainWeb.org Facebook Page

 Map: DC 10 Topographic Maps

-Prior to Washington Terminal, the B&O's alignment crossed what is now the quasi-traffic circle where New York Avenue and Montana Avenue meet, then continued SW along what became West Virginia Avenue.
+Prior to Washington Terminal, B&O's alignment crossed what is now the quasi-traffic circle where New York Avenue and Montana Avenue meet, then continued SW along what became West Virginia Avenue.

 As depicted by the double-tracked rail line that extends to the bottom of the image, this 1907 map captures that original alignment, before it was pulled up in favor of the then-new Ivy City, Washington Terminal route north of it.
 Railroad alignments are all too delible.